VirgilSecurity/virgil-sdk-go/README.md

 	// Delete a private key
 	err = privateKeyStorage.Delete("Alice")
+	_, _ = key, meta
 ```

 ## Usage Examples

 Before you start practicing with the usage examples, make sure that the SDK is configured.
-Check out our [SDK configuration guides][#configure-sdk] for more information.
+Check out our [SDK configuration guides](#configure-sdk) for more information.

 ### Generate and publish user's Cards with public keys inside at Cards Service